openmultiplayer/web/docs/scripting/resources/interiorids.md

 ---
-id: interiorids
-title: Interior IDs
+id: Interior IDs
+description: This page has most of the available interiors in SAMP.
+sidebar_label: Interiors
 ---

-# How to get the Interior ID
+## How to get the Interior ID

 ---

-:::info

 If you are inside an interior type